 believe in the future and the future is Chris.

 Chris hasn’t been able to stop thinking about Rei.
-He missed her
+He missed her terribly

-his office, making a commitment on their hearts.
+office, making a commitment on their hearts.

 Mia Zachary sold this manuscript to Harlequin's Blaze line.
 Buy the Book.